A comprehensive guide to HR Audit

 The Constitution of India: This includes fundamental rights such as equality, non-discrimination, and the right to work, which have implications for HR practices.

 Minimum Wages Act: This act sets minimum wage standards for different categories of workers, including government employees.
-Additional Considerations:

 State-specific regulations: Depending on the specific government department or agency, additional state-level laws and regulations related to HR practices might require consideration during the audit process.